Internet and Its Uses · 4 question types

 Putting the pieces together, here is the full journey from typing a URL to seeing the page:

-The DNS (Domain Name System) is the internet's directory service, mapping human-readable domain names to numerical IP addresses.
+The DNS (Domain Name System) is the 's directory service, mapping human-readable domain names to numerical IP addresses.

 Think of DNS as a global phonebook.
 When the browser needs to know where www.example.com is, it asks a DNS server.
 The DNS server looks up the domain in its records and replies with the IP address.
 The browser can now connect directly to the server at that address.

 DNS is what makes URLs usable: without it, every user would have to remember IP addresses.
-DNS is hierarchical (root servers, top-level domains like .com, .org, individual sites), but at the IGCSE level the simple "domain name → IP address" mapping is enough.
+DNS is hierarchical (root servers, top-level domains like .com, .org, individual sites), but the simple "domain name → IP address" mapping is enough at this level.

 A web server is a computer (or set of computers) whose job is to store web pages and respond to browser requests for them.
 Typical web-server features: